oelbaytam/WonderCall/README.md

 # WonderCall
-A discord bot that can call and send messages to different servers, for better or for worse.
+A discord bot that can send messages to different servers, for better or for worse.